-There are daily scheduled express passenger boats operating all year between Bodø, Svolvær, and Værøy.
+There are daily scheduled express passenger boats operating all year between Bodø and Svolvær.

 If you choose to go by car, there are several options of getting to and from Lofoten.

-A boat-free connection in the north of the archipelago takes you between the mainland and Lofoten.
+A boat-free connection from the north of Lofoten, or from Sweden, takes you between the mainland and Lofoten.

 The E10 (King Olav V’s road) is the main road connecting the Lofoten archipelago from west to east.
 Travelling by public transport requires some planning, especially if you want to go anywhere off the E10, so check the timetables carefully.